What Is NAMA?

 Treatment on Demand

 Opiate addicts seeking help are daily denied treatment and forced back to the streets because of long waiting lists at clinics.
-NAMA can push for immediate expansion of treatment and provide referral assistance to those who need help getting into a program.
+NAMA-R can push for immediate expansion of treatment and provide referral assistance to those who need help getting into a program.

-Education of Methadone Patients
+Education of MAT Patients

 AIDS and Hepatitis